vapoursynth/vapoursynth/doc/installation.rst

    print(c.version())

 After typing the final line you should see the version printed along with a few other lines describing the options used when instantiating the Core object.
-If the first import line fails you have most likely not placed all the files in the right location or you don't have the required runtime installed.
+If this for some reason fails there may be a bug in the installer or there are old copied of vapousynth.pyd and vapoursynth.dll lying around.

+Compiling
+#########
+If you're not on windows you have to compile VapourSynth yourself.
+Check out the source and follow the instructions in the INSTALL file.